ncatlab/nlab-content/pages/2819.md

 +-- {: .num_remark}
 ###### Remark

-Strictly speaking, the "all" in this context should be interpreted to refer to all spaces in whatever ambient category of spaces one is working in, since frequently this is a [[convenient category of spaces]].
+Strictly speaking, the "all" in this context should be interpreted to refer to all spaces in whatever ambient [[category]] of [[TopologicalSpaces]] one is working in, since frequently this is a [[convenient category of spaces]].
 In theory, therefore, a map in such a category could be a Hurewicz fibration in that category without necessarily being a Hurewicz fibration in the category of *all* topological spaces, but in practice this usually doesn't make a whole lot of difference.

 =--